karaokeresearch/hellaprompter/README.md

 by Ross Brackett

-Socketprompter is a simple but effective method for controlling an unlimited number of browser-based teleprompters from your phone or a PC.
-It's written in HTML5/Javascript and uses socket.io as a go-between
+Socketprompter is a browser-based teleprompter built on nodejs/socket.io.
+Control your teleprompter from your phone, your laptop, whatever, and distribute to unlimited prompter displays.
+No app required, all you need is node and a browser.
+Supports mirrored text!

 Basics of how to use socketprompter
 * Download it